Tessa M. Gorman: Nomination to district court

 On July 13, 2018, President Donald Trump announced his intention to nominate Gorman to a seat on the United States District Court for the Western District of Washington.
 Gorman was to be nominated to the seat on the United States District Court for the Western District of Washington vacated by Judge Robert S. Lasnik, who took senior status on January 27, 2016.
-However, due to a dispute over a separate nomination, the nomination was never submitted to the Senate.
+However, due to a dispute between the White House and Washington's Senators over a separate nomination, the nomination was never submitted to the Senate.